When to plant Crocus in Cass County, MN

 Cass County, Minnesota is in USDA Hardiness Zone 4a.
 The average last spring frost is May 12 and first fall frost is September 28.

-Cass County County sits in USDA Zone 4a.
+Cass County sits in USDA Zone 4a.
 Crocus grows reliably in zones 3a through 8b, so it's a good fit here.

-Can Crocus grow in Cass County County's climate?
+Can Crocus grow in Cass County's climate?

 Your Cass County Garden Planner — Free